Priyanka28-ga/python-quick-revision/README.md

 # python-quick-revision
-This repository contains python code and concepts for quick revision
+This repository contains python code and concepts for quick revision.
+Keep in mind this is just to give a quick glance to topics.
+It is just to have a look at before your test or interview

 # 01_basics
 Contains basic of python sunch as :